One of the first questions people ask before bringing home a family milk cow is simple:

 Crossbred Family Cow

-- Balanced production
+- More balanced production

-- Practical for most homesteads
+- Well-suited for most homesteads

-If your goal is a manageable milk supply—not a full-time dairy job—breed choice matters.
+If your goal is a manageable milk supply, not a full-time dairy job, breed choice matters.

 Why Your Cow Won’t Give the Same Amount Every Day